-When an ALJ has determined that a hearing must be canceled, OMHA contacts all hearing participants by telephone or in writing to inform them of the cancellation, including CMS or any CMS contractors that elected participant or party status.
-If the hearing is canceled fewer than 5 calendar days before the scheduled hearing date, OMHA must first attempt to provide notice of the cancelation by telephone call or fax.
+When an ALJ has determined that a hearing must be canceled, OMHA contacts all hearing participants by telephone or in writing to inform them of the cancellation.
+If the hearing is canceled fewer than 5 calendar days before the scheduled hearing date, OMHA must first attempt to provide notice of the cancellation by telephone call or fax.

-NOTE: Any fax sent must be made in compliance with OMHA's PII policy, as outlined above in III-7-3 B.2.
+NOTE: Any fax sent must be made in compliance with OMHA's PII policy, as outlined above in V-7-3 B.2.

-III-7-9 Supplemental (Reopened) Hearings
+V-7-9 Supplemental (Reopened) Hearings